angband/angband/lib/readme.txt

 must be present (or creatable) for the game to run correctly.

-=== Directory "lib/bone" ===

-The "lib/bone" directory is currently unused.

-=== Directory "lib/data" ===

-The "lib/data" directory contains various special binary data files.

-The *.raw files are binary image files constructed by parsing the ascii template files in "lib/edit", described below.
-These files are required, but can be created by the game if the "lib/edit" directory contains the proper files, and if the game was compiled to allow this creation.

 === Directory "lib/edit" ===

 The "lib/edit" directory contains various special ascii data files.

-The *.txt files are ascii template files used to construct the binary image files in "lib/data", described above.
-These files describe the "terrain features", "object kinds", "artifacts", "ego-items", "monster races", and "dungeon vaults", "player races", "player classes", and many other things.
+The *.txt files are ascii template files used to construct the data arrays for the game.
+These arrays describe the "terrain features", "object kinds", "artifacts", "ego-items", "monster races", and "dungeon vaults", "player races", "player classes", and many other things.

 The ascii template files are easier to edit than hard-coded arrays, prevent compilation errors on some machines, and also shrink the size of the binary executable, and also provide a user-readable spoiler file of sorts.

 These files should not be modified unless you know exactly what you are doing.

-These files are optional if the game is distributed with pre-created binary raw files in "lib/data".

 === Directory "lib/file" ===